mk12/sicp/notes/text.md

 - Consequentially, the parameter names must be local to the body of the procedure.
 - The name of the formal parameter doesn't matter; it is called a _bound variable_.
 The procedure _binds_ its formal parameters.
 - If a variable is not bound, it is _free_.
 - The expressions in which a binding exists is called the _scope_ of the name.
-For parameters of procedures, this is the body.
+For parameters of a procedure, this is the body.
 - Using the same name for a bound variable and an existing free variable is called _capturing_ the variable.
 - The names of the free variables _do_ matter for the meaning of the procedure.